brgillis/SHE_Pipeline/doc/programs.rst

 +--------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------+----------------+---------------+
 | ``--plan_args <option_1> <value_1> [<option_2> <value_2> ...]``    | Can only be used when the Calibration pipeline is triggered.
 A list of paired items, where the first item of each pair is the name of an option in the simulation plan, and the second is the value for it, e.g. `` --plan_args MSEED_MIN 1 MSEED_MAX 16 NSEED_MIN 1 NSEED_MAX 16 NUM_GALAXIES 16.``.
 Using this argument will result in a new simulation plan file being created and used with these values overriding those in the file provided to the ``simulation_plan`` input port. | no | None (The file provided to the ``simulation_plan`` input port will be used unmodified.) |
 +--------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------+----------------+---------------+

-    ``Any required files should be explicity explained in the Inputs section below``

 **Inputs**